LoMonacoSBU15/Side-Project/README.md

 polarity of amino acids.

-Class "Controller" is the main, "Model" handles computations and "GUI" handles the user interface.
+Class "Controller" is the main, "Model" handles computations and "GUI" builds the user interface.